 - Sun-dried tomatoes

 Inositol is considered a vitamin-like substance.
-It has a reputation for preventing hair thinning.
+Just like horsetail extract, it has a reputation for preventing hair thinning.

 - Food rich in inositol: